wasp-lang/wasp/CONTRIBUTING.md

 - Check the [**Getting Started**](https://wasp-lang.dev/docs) guide to get familiar with Wasp's fundamentals.
 And ideally, build an app from the [**Pick a Tutorial**](https://wasp-lang.dev/docs/pick-a-tutorial) page
 - Figure out what you'd like to help with.
 It can be code, documentation, tutorials, etc. More on this is below.
 - Join our Discord [![**Discord**](https://img.shields.io/discord/686873244791210014?label=chat%20on%20discord)](https://discord.gg/rzdnErX) for faster communication and feedback.
 Also, we'll be glad to help you find the issue you'll enjoy working on, depending on your skill set!
+- Below you can find links to the good first issues.
+If you'd like to filter the issues on your own — please, use [this link](https://github.com/wasp-lang/wasp/issues)

 Let's jump right in!